Spousal Support / Alimony Attorney in Manassas, Virginia

 Prior to July 1, 2018, if a divorce decree or marital settlement agreement was silent about whether or not a spousal maintenance award could be modified, it was generally presumed by the courts that the award was fixed and could not be changed.
 Virginia Senate Bill 614 amended the law to require that divorce decrees and settlements include explicit language barring the spouses from modifying support payments.
 In the absence of such language, it can now be presumed that spousal support awards can be changed if the circumstances warrant it.

 Getting the Amount of Spousal Support You Deserve

 When you and your spouse are separating, getting the amount of spousal support that you need and deserve may be essential to your future.
 If you are a spouse who will likely be ordered to pay spousal support, protecting yourself from paying too much is essential to your well-being.

 The good news is that you may have some control over how much you receive/pay; couples have the option of agreeing to a spousal support amount outside of court.
 This can be done through collaborative divorce, mediation, or back-and-forth negotiation.
-In fact, the amount of spousal support that a party may be ordered to pay is only left up to a judge in the event that a couple cannot agree on a support amount.
-Reaching an agreement out of court is ideal.
-Not only does this allow you to have more say over the final outcome, but settling out of court is less expensive, time consuming, and stressful.
+In fact, the amount of spousal support that a party may be ordered to pay is only left up to a judge in the event that a couple cannot come to an agreement on their own.
+Reaching an agreement out of court is the ideal outcome, and this is our goal whenever possible.
+Not only does settling alimony/spousal support issues out of court give you more control over the final outcome, it is also less expensive, time consuming, and stressful.